LLC, S-Corp, or C-Corp? Choosing the Right Business Structure

 business lawyer

-Our friends at Hoyer Law Group, PLLC discuss how nearly ninety percent of new business filings in recent years have been limited liability companies.
+Nearly ninety percent of new business filings in recent years have been limited liability companies.
 That number alone tells you something important: the LLC has become the default starting point for American entrepreneurs.
 But “default” does not always mean “optimal.”
-With over five million new business…
+With over five million new business applications filed nationally in 2024 and that momentum carrying…

 Read More